 A group of Fulbright grantees and alumni was invited to attend a speech given by U.S. President Barack Obama at BOZAR in Brussels.

-Almost 50 years later, it is amazing to consider all that has been accomplished in the spirit of the Program.
+It is amazing to consider all that has been accomplished in the spirit of the Program.
 Along with the yearly traditional activities organized by the local chapters and the National Committee, in order to welcome and assist the US grantees and to maintain contacts with the USA and the alumni, let us mention:

 - several lectures, given first at the U.S. Embassy and later at the American Library